locofocos/ColorPicker/README.md

 # replace all instances of "unspecified" with 0.0.7 (file contents and filenames).
 # (yes I hate doing this.
 Someone please fix this library, I can't get the build configured)
 ```

+Update - forget spending hours coercing gradle and Android Studio to let you build this every time you need to update your app which consumes this on a new laptop.
+Just copy `m2-contents` into your .m2 folder and be done with it.

 Then in the project where you consume it, add mavenLocal() as a repository in 2 places.
 See https://stackoverflow.com/a/39015691.
 Like so:
 ```